 Selecting Your Local Law 87 Firm

-Identifying and selecting a qualified and reputable firm to perform your LL87 project can be a daunting process.
+Identifying and selecting a qualified and reputable firm to perform your New York City Local Law 87 project can be a daunting process.
 Many new firms have joined the market since this law was enacted which has created a broad range of services and experiences.
 That’s why it is important to seek proposals from multiple firms and request:

-Two to three previous LL87 clients that can be contacted for recommendations
+- Two to three previous Local Law 87 clients that can be contacted for recommendations

-Sample LL87 Report and Energy Efficiency Report (EER)
+- Sample Local Law 87 Report and Energy Efficiency Report (EER)

 Planning for Success—Setting a Timeline